yjyolandeyan/yjyolande.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>B.S. and M.S.E student at University of Pennsylvania</p>
+    <p>yjy (at) seas (dot) upenn (dot) edu</p>
+    <p>Philadelphia, PA</p>

-news: true # includes a list of news items
+# news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+# selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am Yolande and I am currently pursuing a double major in Computer & Informational Science and Cognitive Science with an anticipated graduation date of May 2026 from the University of Pennsylvania.
+My interdisciplinary background fuels my profound interest in the convergence of technology, human cognition, and practical applications.

+Through hands-on experiences such as my internships at Bank of America and Rockwell Automation, I have developed and deployed scalable solutions, enhanced backend functionalities, and improved user experience.
+These roles have allowed me to work with various technologies, including Python, Java, Apache, and Spring Boot, and to deliver significant improvements in engineering efficiency and system performance in a team setting and a timely manner.
+Always excited to learn and tackle interesting problems, I aspire to pursue a career in software development where I can make a meaningful and dynamic impact.